private lessons on drums & percussion, guitar, piano, bass and voice AND group playing opportunities through our (Ghost)

 We work weekly with both beginners of all ages as well as experienced players looking to improve in a specific area of study.
-Whether your aspirations are to make music your life, pick up an instrument as a hobby, or even learn an additional instrument, we will cover the essential repertoire and methods for your chosen instrument while creating a weekly lesson flow that fits your individual needs.
+Whether your aspirations are to make music your life, pick up an instrument as a hobby or even learn an additional instrument, we create lessons covering essential repertoire and methods geared towards your unique needs, interests and learning style.